George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 </div>

 # Background: Problem statement

-Goodness and Mercy School (GMS) is a mid-level private primary and secondary school in Kaduna South local government of Kaduna state, Nigeria.
+Goodness and Mercy School (GMS) is what we can call a budget private primary and secondary school in Kaduna South local government of Kaduna state, Nigeria.
 A hypothetical situation featured a stakeholders meeting highlighting the lack of infrastructure for digital data collection plus the inadequate paper records being kept.
 Also, the results from the 2024 UTME showed that 76% (approx. 4 out of 5) of students who participated in the 2024 UTME scored [less than 200](https://www.premiumtimesng.com/news/690022-updated-jamb-releases-2024-utme-results-76-scores-below-200.html).
 This has raised a huge concern for the stakeholders and hence they have decided to take proactive measures to guard against this failure rate for their next batch of students in their upcoming final exams and consequently the JAMB and WASSCE exams.

+**P.S.
+Budget private school refers to a private school that falls between a public school and a low-cost private school.**

 The **Phoenix team (Hannah Igboke, Michael George, and Olawumi Olabode)** has been called in as consultants by the stakeholders at GMS to set up a scalable data infrastructure system and build a solution that proactively leverages data to improve candidates’ performance in not just JAMB, but all their upcoming final exams.
 After a careful review of the state of the school's data system, the team has broken down the problem statement into the following objectives to be tackled.